ivonunes/plumekit/docs/api.md

 ```

 HMAC-SHA256 over the path + query, compared in constant time.
 Tampering with the
-path, the parameters, or the expiry fails verification. `expiresAt` (epoch seconds)
+path, the parameters or the expiry fails verification. `expiresAt` (epoch seconds)
 is optional; without it the link doesn't expire.